jeffaffaffaffa/node_express_stuff/README.md

 # Course Query Example
-Uses Node.JS, Express.JS, and Joi to handle CRUD operations for course queries.
+Uses Node.JS, Express.JS, and Joi to handle backend CRUD operations for a course querying service:
 1. See courses (get)
 2. Update a course (push)
 3. Add a course (put)